ruthikan/End-to-End-Machine-Learning-Projects/Random_Forest/README.md

 ---

-## 🙋‍♀️ About Me
+## About Me

-Hi, I’m Ruthika Nalajala — a passionate Machine Learning Engineer in training, exploring real-world projects through IntelPath and personal learning.
+Hi, I’m Ruthika Nalajala — a passionate Machine Learning Engineer in training, exploring real-world projects through Intellipaat and personal learning.
 I’m building a strong ML foundation with practical experience and clean documentation.

 📬 Let’s connect on [LinkedIn](https://www.linkedin.com/in/ruthika-nalajala-73127628b/)